-The company's output is subject to considerable external assurance, both financial and operational (refer to our Board statement on the completeness and accuracy of information on page 01 for details on controls and the levels of assurance obtained during 2023/24).
+The company's financial and operational measures are subject to external assurance (refer to our Board statement on the completeness and accuracy of information on page 26 for details on controls and the levels of assurance obtained during 2024/25).

-Systems for maintaining supply/ business continuity, stated action plans
+Systems for maintaining supply/business continuity, stated action plans

-An effective business continuity programme, overseen by the Safety, Health, Environment and Drinking Water Quality (SHEDWQ) Committee supports the strategic objectives of the company and pro-actively builds the capability to continue business operations in the event of disruption.
+An effective business continuity programme, previously under the remit of the Safety, Health, Environment and Drinking Water Quality (SHEDWQ) Committee, but now overseen by the Board, supports the strategic objectives of the company and pro-actively builds the capability to continue business operations in the event of disruption.